threepointone/disto/README.md

 // Neat!

 // We also have a dispatcher.
-There are many like it, but this is mine.
+// It uses the facebook dispatcher under the hood, with a nicer api for these stores.

 var dis = new Dis()